docsforadobe/after-effects-scripting-guide/docs/properties/property.rst

 **Description**

 The Property object contains value, keyframe, and expression information about a particular AE property of a layer.
-An AE property is an value, often animatable, of an effect, mask, or transform within an individual layer.
+An AE property is a value, often animatable, of an effect, mask, or transform within an individual layer.
 For examples of how to access properties, see :ref:`PropertyBase` and :ref:`PropertyGroup.property`.

     Property is a subclass of :ref:`PropertyBase <propertybase>`.
 All methods and attributes of PropertyBase, in addition to those listed below, are available when working with Property.